 In 2013, the CDDIS staff configured a server and began testing a real-time caster to provide a real-time streaming capability at GSFC and support the IGS Real-Time Service (IGS RTS).
-The CDDIS successfully tested obtaining product streams from the BKG and IGS casters and providing access to these streams to authorized users.
-Work continued in 2014 to make the system operational and in spring 2014, the CDDIS caster was fully installed for broadcasting product streams in real-time.
+The CDDIS successfully tested obtaining product streams from the BKG and IGS casters and providing access to these streams to authorized users; additional streams from NRCan and GA were later added to the caster.
+Work was completed in spring 2015 and the CDDIS caster became fully operational, broadcasting nearly 40 product and 165+ data streams in real-time.
 The caster runs the NTRIP (Network Transport of RTCM via internet Protocol) format.
+Figure 1 shows the distribution of stations providing real-time streams to the CDDIS caster.

-The majority of the work in 2014 involved development of a registration process that satisfied NASA security requirements and collected information required by the IGS RTS.
-As stated previously, the CDDIS is one of NASA's EOSDIS DAACs and through EOSDIS, has access to a world-class user registration process, the EOSDIS User Registration System (URS), with over 100K users in its system.
+As stated previously, the CDDIS is one of NASA's EOSDIS DAACs and through EOSDIS, has access to a world-class user registration process, the EOSDIS User Registration System (URS), with over 140K users in its system.
 Since the NTRIP-native registration/access software was not compatible with NASA policies, the CDDIS developed software to interface the caster and the URS within a generic Lightweight Directory Access Protocol (LDAP) framework.
 The module was specifically developed to easily interface with multiple user verification systems and was given back to the NTRIP community for possible inclusion in future releases.
 The user registration form is available on the CDDIS website; once completed, the data are passed to the URS, which generates an email to the user with a validation link.
 The user accesses the link and the URS validates the form's data; this process is accomplished within a minute or less.
 The user's validated access request is submitted to CDDIS staff for access authorization to the CDDIS caster.
 This second step is not yet automated and can take several hours to configure depending on the time of day.
-Furthermore, users registering in this system have access to the entire suite of EOSDIS products across all 12 EOSDIS DAACs.
+In addition, users registering in this system have access to the entire suite of EOSDIS products across all 12 EOSDIS DAACs.